sushil2601/javaScript_practise/REACT.md

 Ans :-
         .Lifecycle methods in ReactJS are special methods that are invoked at different stages of a component's lifecycle.
 They allow developers to perform specific actions at certain points, such as initializing state, updating the UI, or cleaning up resources.

-        .componentWillMount():-   When the component is created and inserted into the DOM.
+        1. Mounting Phase (when the component is created and added to the DOM)

-        Note :- Jitne method isme honge wo component ke render hone se phle dom me aa jate hai.

-        .componentWillUpdate():-  When the component re-renders due to props/state changes.
+            .componentDidMount():- Runs after the component is mounted.
+Good for API calls, timers, etc.

+        2. Updating Phase (when props or state changes)

+            .componentDidUpdate():-Runs after the component updates (ideal for API re-fetching)

-        .componentWillUnmount():- This runs once, just before the component is removed from the DOM.
+        3. Unmounting Phase (when the component is removed from the DOM)

-                                    Ex:- Cleanup (e.g., remove event listeners, clear timers).
+            .componentWillUnmount():-Cleanup tasks like clearing timers, removing listeners

 Note :- .Lifecycle methods are mostly used in class components